 Who says that a small bedroom has to look small?
 Bah humbug!
 You don’t need vaulted ceilings and loads of extra floor space to make your bedroom look bigger.
 What you need is an understanding of perspective, and how to alter it in subtle ways, so that your room can feel spacious and comfortable at the same time.
+I wish I knew this when I lived in a tiny studio apartment in New York City years ago!

 Here are 10 designers tricks you can use to make your bedroom look bigger–and it doesn’t have to take a big chunk out of your decorating budget.